denis-migdal/VSHS-TS-/README.md

 ## Examples

-You can test the examples from the section below, simply by running the server given in the `./examples` directory:
+You can run the examples from the section below, simply by running the server given in the `./examples` directory:

 ```shell
 deno task --cwd examples/ start